Frozen Food Shipping from China to the Middle East: 2026 Cold Chain Guide

 Week 7: Arrival, Clearance, and Delivery

-Total Timeline: Approximately 7 weeks from production start to final delivery for ocean freight.
-Air freight can reduce this to 2-3 weeks but at significantly higher cost.
+Total timeline: approximately 7 weeks from production start to final delivery for ocean freight.
+Air freight reduces this to 2-3 weeks but at significantly higher cost.

 Frequently Asked Questions to Ship Frozen Food from China to the Middle East